-Beginning in September 2013, the Series will institute two of its four workshops whose topics have been derived from results of Virginia teachers’ self-assessments conducted through the Teacher Effectiveness for Language Learning (TELL) Project which is being integrated as a part of the Virginia Foreign Language Professional Development Framework.
+Beginning in September 2013, the Series instituted workshops whose topics were derived from results of Virginia teachers’ self-assessments conducted through the Teacher Effectiveness for Language Learning (TELL) Project which is being integrated as a part of the Virginia Foreign Language Professional Development Framework.

 Workshop topics and titles, presenters, and dates are listed below.
 All workshops take place from 4:00 – 6:00 PM on the date designated.
 As in the past, the FLAVA/FLTWS workshops can be used for receiving points toward K-12 teacher certification renewal at the discretion of the local school division with the presentation of the certificates which participants receive after each workshop.
 For those at the post-secondary level in their teaching, participation in these workshops indicates a desire for self-improvement.
 Recognition of such by college and university administrators is congruent with necessary supplementary faculty activity.

 Workshop Leader: Jennifer N. Carson

 27 FEBRUARY 2014 – view video

 Workshop Leader: Ellen Mayock